amethyst/voxel-mapper/README.md

 If you want to import your own material images, take a look at [material-converter](https://github.com/bonsairobo/material-converter).
 It makes it easy to import material images from sites like freepbr.com (don't you wish they meant the beer?).

+## Library Usage

+To use the voxel mapper in your own Amethyst app, you'll need to:

+- Add the `VoxelSystemBundle` to your `Dispatcher`
+- Add the `RenderSplattedTriplanarPbr` render plugin to your renderer
+- Insert a `VoxelMap` into your `World`
+    - You can create one in the editor and save it to a ".bin" file
+    - Reference the ".bin" file in your RON map file and load it with `load_voxel_map`
+- Insert a `VoxelAssets` into your `World`
+    - You load the assets using the `VoxelAssetLoader` and your `VoxelMap`

 ## Development